AAU-SW6-JABA/CDM-ProtocolBuffer/README.md

-# gRPC-config
+# CDM: Protocol Buffer
-Definition of the gRPC service using protocol buffers
+The protocol buffers for the Crowd Density Management project